Andrew Vaughn Player Props: White Sox vs. Astros

 Astros Pitching Rankings (2022)

-- Urquidy will start for the Astros, his first of the season.
+- Garcia will start for the Astros, his first of the season.

-- In his last appearance on Wednesday, Nov.
-2, the 27-year-old righty, came out of the bullpen and went three scoreless innings against the Philadelphia Phillies.
+- The 26-year-old righty pitched in relief and threw two-thirds of an inning when he last appeared on Saturday, Oct.
+29 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.